 An acute subdural hematoma is a blood clot which develops between the brain and the dura mater (the brain’s outer covering).
 The cause is a head injury which tears veins on the brain’s surface.

 Symptoms of an Acute Subdural Hematoma

 - Increasingly severe headache.

 - Slow pulse.

 - High blood pressure.

-The cause of an acute subdural hematoma is an impact to the head.
-This may be from a fall, road traffic accident or sporting injury, such as being hit by a hard ball.
+The cause of an acute subdural hematoma (ASH) is an impact on the head.
+For example, from a fall, a road traffic accident or a ball.

 - Seek medical attention immediately.